placebokkk/placebokkk.github.io/about.md

 ---
 I am a father/sport-lover/programmer living in Suzhou,China.

-I used to work in Microsoft, AISpeech and a start-up.
-Now I work as an engineer in Mobvoi, focusing on machine learning and ASR technique.
+I used to work in Microsoft(2014-2017), AISpeech(2017-2018), a start-up(2018) and Mobvoi(2018-2021).
+Now I work in Horizon robot, focusing on In-vehicle intelligent interaction.
 I also teach children basketball and coach an adult basketball team in spare time.

+**2022 blogging plan**
+1. Notes on NLP tools, Hugging face, Scapy, Rasa
+2. Notes on Voice interface design and survey on industrial VUI platform.
+3. Plan to learn techs about auto driving.

+**2021 review**
+This year I only post two articles , both about Wenet.
+One is a short note to explain RPE(Relative Positional Embedding) in wenet, anthor is a very long tutorial about design and implmentation of wenet.
+I spent a lot time and effort on the later one.
+Hope this could help the advanced users and ASR learner to understand wenet and e2e ASR system implementation better.
+In the second half of 2022, I changed job and spend most time on voice application in vehicle and NLP technology.
+Still no time is spent on Deep Learning compiler.
+Maybe I am not so interesting in this area.

 **2021 blogging plan**
 1. New trends in E2E ASR.